ocairncross/hpc-docs/guides/Bunya-Python-Guide.md

    1. [The Jupyter Interface](#the-jupyter-interface)
    2. [Command Line Interface](#command-line-interface)

+> [!Note]
-> **Note:** It is assumed you are familiar with managing Python environments on personal workstations or laptops but are unfamiliar with Bunya or HPC systems.
+> It is assumed you are familiar with managing Python environments on personal workstations or laptops but are unfamiliar with Bunya or HPC systems.

 ## Compute Nodes
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.